 3. Do not do unto others as you would that they should do unto you.
 Their tastes may not be the same

 While the Golden Rule is drilled into most of our minds, Shaw wittily tips that advice on its head.
 When we find out what’s really important to others, even the trickiest of workplace politics can be managed.
 Of course, if someone’s taste runs to something, particularly nasty, please, please default to the Golden Rule.

 4. Take care to get what you like or you will be forced to like what you get

 Like leadership itself, our success depends on our self-awareness, knowing our core values, and having a clear vision of where we want to go.
-Know, hold true to yourself and no amount of workplace politics can force you to be something, or someone, you’re not.
+Know, and hold true to yourself and no amount of workplace politics can force you to be something or someone, you’re not.

 5. When the master has come to do everything through the slave, the slave becomes the master, since he cannot live without him

 Don’t be a slave to work but do make yourself indispensable.
 What can you offer that no one else can?
 Find out and without playing workplace politics, you’ll be the master of your destiny.

 6. The single biggest problem in communication is the illusion that it has taken place

 The stirring of the workplace politics’ pot, like personal agendas and power plays, often gets fostered by miscommunication.
 Email, in particular, can give us the illusion that we’ve communicated.
 When our tone doesn’t hit the computer screen or smartphone with email we can inadvertently fuel workplace politics.
 Take care to avoid the illusion that you’ve communicated.
 When in doubt, use that old-fashioned communication tool—the telephone.